awslabs/aws-sdk-swift/reference/0.x/AWSServiceCatalog/ServiceCatalogClientProtocol.md

 func disassociateTagOptionFromResource(input: DisassociateTagOptionFromResourceInput, completion: @escaping (ClientRuntime.SdkResult<DisassociateTagOptionFromResourceOutputResponse, DisassociateTagOptionFromResourceOutputError>) -> Void)
 ```

-### enableAWSOrganizationsAccess(input:​completion:​)
+### enableAWSOrganizationsAccess(input:completion:)

 Enable portfolio sharing feature through AWS Organizations.
-This API will allow Service
-Catalog to receive updates on your organization in order to sync your shares with the
-current structure.
-This API can only be called by the management  account in the
-organization.
-By calling this API Service Catalog will make a call to organizations:​EnableAWSServiceAccess on your behalf so that your shares can be in sync with any changes in your AWS Organizations structure.
+This API will allow Service Catalog to receive updates on your organization in order to sync your shares with the current structure.
+This API can only be called by the management account in the organization.
+By calling this API Service Catalog will make a call to organizations:EnableAWSServiceAccess on your behalf so that your shares can be in sync with any changes in your AWS Organizations structure.
 Note that a delegated administrator is not authorized to invoke EnableAWSOrganizationsAccess.

 ``` swift
 func enableAWSOrganizationsAccess(input: EnableAWSOrganizationsAccessInput, completion: @escaping (ClientRuntime.SdkResult<EnableAWSOrganizationsAccessOutputResponse, EnableAWSOrganizationsAccessOutputError>) -> Void)
 ```

-### executeProvisionedProductPlan(input:​completion:​)
+### executeProvisionedProductPlan(input:completion:)

 Provisions or modifies a product based on the resource changes for the specified plan.